IPM For the Urban Professional

 Shipping fees extra.
 Bulk discounts are available (minimum of 10 books per order at $57/book).

-The following text is excerpted from IPM for the Urban Professional: A Study Guide for the Associate Certified Entomologist
+The following text is excerpted from the introduction of IPM for the Urban Professional by Austin Frishman, Ph.D., BCE-Emeritus:

 From my standpoint, enrolling in the ACE program instantly triggers three actions: